Pedro-Velazquez/knowledge-base/engineering/microservices.md

 commands and queries are synchronous and therefore need to be handled immediately after they’re sent.

+## Failures and errors
+When working with any nontrivial software system, you must expect failures to occur.
+Hardware can fail.
+Software may fail due to, for instance, unforeseen usage or corrupt data.
+A distinguishing factor of a microservice system is that there’s a lot of communication between microservices.
+You must expect communication to fail from time to time.
+Communication between two microservices may not fail often, but looking at a microservice system as a whole, communication failures are likely to occur often due to the amount of communication.

+Because you have to expect that some of the communication in your microservice system will fail, you should design your microservices to be able to cope with those failures.
+When a communication fails, the impact depends on the type of collaboration and the way the microservices cope with it:
+* Query-based collaboration: When a query fails, the caller doesn’t get the information it needs.
+If the caller copes well with that, the system keeps working, but with degraded functionality.
+If the caller doesn’t cope well, the result could be an error.
+* Command-based collaboration: When sending a command fails, the sender can’t know whether the receiver got the command.
+Again, depending on how the sender copes, this could result in an error, or it could result in degraded functionality.
+* Event-based collaboration: When a subscriber polls an event feed but the call fails, the impact is limited.
+The subscriber will poll the event feed again later and, assuming the event feed is up again, receive the events at that time.
+In other words, the subscriber will still get all events, but some of them will be delayed.
+This shouldn’t be a problem for an event-based collaboration because it’s asynchronous anyway.

+### Tips to handle failures
+* Keeping good logs.
+* Using tace IDs.
+* Don't propagate failures

 ## Resources
 * [Microservices in .NET 2nd edition](https://www.amazon.es/Microservices-NET-Core-Christian-Gammelgaard/dp/1617297925)